-The paid, 10-week internship begins with our Intellectual Boot Camp, a week-long seminar, followed by weekly seminar days with thought-leaders from around the country, discussing topics like virtue, the history of conservatism, the roots of the Western intellectual tradition, and Christianity’s role in shaping the West.
+The 10-week program begins with the 5-day Intellectual Bootcamp followed by weekly seminars with thought-leaders from around the country, focusing on the roots of the Western intellectual tradition.
+Past seminars include:

 What is the origin of the name?